COVID-19 RecoveryFunding for arts and humanities organizations facing financial hardship

-The Coronavirus Disease 2019 (Covid-19) pandemic has upended life for all Vermonters, as it has for people around the world.
+The Coronavirus Disease 2019 (Covid-19) pandemic upended life for all Vermonters and people around the world.

-Together with the Arts Council, we have distributed Emergency Relief Grants to aid Vermont arts and/or humanities organizations that are experiencing hardship due to the Covid-19 pandemic.
+Together with the Arts Council, in 2020 we distributed $781,000 in Emergency Relief Grants to aid 123 Vermont arts and/or humanities organizations in all of Vermont’s 14 counties that experienced hardship due to the Covid-19 pandemic.

 CARES Act Report to the Community